amzn/amzn-drivers/kernel/linux/ena/ENA_Linux_Best_Practices.rst

 **Q:** Tx ring size has been reduced to 512 and I am unable to increase it to 1024.

-**A:** Starting with ``2.9.0g`` release, large LLQ is enabled by default on all EC2 6th generation instance-types.
+**A:** Starting with ``2.9.0g`` release, large LLQ is enabled by default on all EC2 Nitro v4 instance-types.
 This is done in order to prevent cases mentioned in the above question where packets are dropped due to the packet headers exceeding 96 bytes.
-For EC2 7th generation instance-types, large LLQ could be enabled with 1024 entries.
+For EC2 Nitro v5 instance-types, large LLQ could be enabled with 1024 entries.
-As in the 6th generation instance-types, the recommended behavior is still large LLQ with 512 entries.
+As in the EC2 Nitro v4 instance-types, the recommended behavior is still large LLQ with 512 entries.
 However, you could change the Tx ring size to 1024.

 In order to increase the Tx ring size to 1024, please consult the documentation on how to perform the below steps:

-1. Disable large LLQ (If needed, required for EC2 6th generation instance-types only).
+1. Disable large LLQ (If needed, required for EC2 Nitro v4 instance-types only).
 2. Configure the Tx ring size to the desired size.

 **Q:** I am observing that the `rx_overruns` statistic is increasing, what does it mean and